How to Lower Total Alkalinity and Adjust pH in a Swimming Pool

 - Muriatic acid.
 The success of lowering of alkalinity largely depends on the acid you use.
 I like using since it works very fast.
 Sunnyside Muriatic Acid

 - A very accurate pool water test kit.
-I prefer the .
-LaMotte ColorQ Pro 7 digital kit
+I prefer the digital water test kit.
+LaMotte ColorQ Pro 11

 - A natural process known as aeration.
 (Don’t get tense.
 It's not rocket science!).
 Since your pH level will drift much lower after a strong acid like muriatic is added, aeration is needed to restore the recommended pH levels naturally without adding a pH increaser that also increases alkalinity.
 However, if you happen to be lucky that pH level doesn't go below the normal range (7.2 to 7.8) for a swimming pool, then your work will be complete at this point.